Pragma8123/cloudflare-ddns-ts/README.md

 - `RECORDS` - Comma-separated list of DNS records (subdomains) to update.
 Include @ in your list to update the root domain.
 Defaults to `@` (just the root DNS record).
 - `PROXIED` - Set to `true` if you want to use Cloudflare's security proxy.
 Defaults to `false`.
 - `TZ` - Set timezone for DNS update cron job.
 Can be any TZ Database name (i.e. America/New_York).
-Defaults to `UTC`.
+Defaults to system timezone.
 - `CRON` - [Cron schedule](https://crontab.guru/) for updating DNS records.
 Defaults to `@daily`.
 - `LOG_LEVEL` - Comma-separated list of log levels that will be logged.
 Defaults to `log,error,warn`.
 Possible options`[log,error,warn,debug,verbose]`.